PhatCash/PhatCash/README.md

 ## I am Victor Castro
 #### Student @ PSU | IT Specalist

 "In the end, everything will be ok.
-If it's not ok, it's not yet the end."
+If it's not ok, it's not yet the end." ~ Fernando Sabino

 ### I have experience in - </br>
 ![C](https://img.shields.io/badge/-C-000000?style=for-the-badge&logo=C)